JPvRiel/docker-rsyslog/README.md

 However, should you need to embed a CA for other reasons (e.g. building via a corporate TLS intercepting proxy), you embed your own CA at build time by placing your own CA certificates in `etc/pki/ca-trust/source/anchors`.

 ## Testing

+### Security considerations

+#### Why root is required for the container when UDP spoof is enabled

+While newer versions of docker allow building and running containers without root privileges, use of the `omudpspoof` output module requires root access on the host.

+TODO: Clarify container security requirements for using omudpspoof which likely needs host user namespace, host network and root plus some capabilities like net admin?
+TODO: Validate if and how UDP spoof testing can work without host root (unlikely?) and/or create a build and test option that skips this feature to have an option to build without root.

+#### Docker user namespace remapping

+If user namespace re-mapping is done, as per [Isolate containers with a user namespace](https://docs.docker.com/engine/security/userns-remap/), then some of the bind mounts run by the test suite may have access errors.
+To fix this, inspect `grep dockremap /etc/sub{u,g}id` to understand the id range mappings.

+In a default `dockremap` scenario, the namespace is mapped to a subuid and subgid for the `dockremap` account.
+Using `setfacl`, assigne access to your own current user, and the chown the bind mount source dir with re-mapped docker root uid.
+E.g. for the test suit the `test` dir has to be owned by the remapped uid.

+This is a fairly complex process, so see the `docker-userns-remap-acls` script as an example to help with this.

 ### System under test (SUT)